 Palmer took a seat in the chair facing him.
 The chair let out a wheeze of air as Palmer settled into it, the old chair creaking noisily.

 Jonathan had known Palmer for most of his life.
-He had been with the Grimmer Company for so long now that Jonathan practically considered him family.
+He had been with the Grimmer Company for so long now that Jonathan considered him family.
 Palmer was in his forties, had dark brown hair that was quickly becoming more and more speckled with grey, and spoke with an American accent.
 Jonathan often wondered when Palmer had come to London, and why.

 “Dreadful business,” he said, “I hope you don’t mind my going straight to the press without waiting for your approval.”